POSH Act, 2013

 This valiant act of Bhanwari did not go down well with men of Gurjar community and she and her family faced social and economic boycott.
 Not stopping at this, to teach her a lesson, her husband was beaten and even her employer was roughed up.
-As a consequence she had to quit her work.
+Consequently, she had to quit her work.

 (b) UN Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), July 9, 1993

-The POSH Act has taken from this convention, aspects of equality of women in the workplace, gender-specific violence, and unwelcome sexually-determined behaviour and adopted them to come out with a strong legislature.
+The POSH Act has taken from this convention, aspects of equality of women in the workplace, gender-specific violence, and unwelcome sexually colored behaviour and adopted them to come out with a strong legislature.

 (c) Article 14, 15 & 21 of the Constitution